normandavey/ProcessedAlphafold/README.md

 # Simple Alphafold Processing

 Some initial invesitgations that Bálint Mészáros and I have run on AlphaFold.
-This is preliminary data and very should be treated sceptically but hopefully it will save you all some time and effort in answer the questions that you want to answer.
+This is preliminary data and very should be treated sceptically but hopefully it will save you all some time and effort in answering the questions that you want to answer.

 *Processing:*
 - Download AlphaFold structures for human